 Consider these factors when you choose a data management solution for your organization.

-Profisee runs natively on Azure Kubernetes Service and Azure SQL Database.
-Both services offer out of the box capabilities to support high availability.
+Profisee runs natively on Azure Kubernetes Service (AKS) and Azure SQL Database.
+Both services offer out-of-the-box capabilities to support high availability.

-Profisee authenticates users, by using OpenID Connect, which implements an OAuth 2.0 authentication flow.
-Most organizations configure Profisee to authenticate users against Azure Active Directory, which ensures that you can apply and enforce your enterprise policies for authentication.
+Profisee authenticates users by using OpenID Connect, which implements an OAuth 2.0 authentication flow.
+Most organizations configure Profisee MDM to authenticate users against Microsoft Entra ID, which ensures that you can apply and enforce your enterprise policies for authentication.

 Deploy this scenario